You have been redirected to your local version of the requested page

 0.95 Stearyl alcohol

 Verification measures the sample against the selected training set, and if the sample falls within that training set, there is a positive result (“Pass”).
 If the sample falls outside of the training set, there is a negative result (“Fail”).
-By creating verification models for each of the fatty acid samples and testing each model against each sample, we can see that the instrument is always able to accept, or “Pass”, the correct sample, and reject, or “Fail”, samples that are similar yet different.
+By creating verification models for each of the fatty acid samples and testing each model against each sample, we can see that the instrument is always able to PASS the correct sample and FAIL samples that are similar yet different.
 Additionally, the verification result is easy to interpret (Table 2).
 For example, palmitic acid passes with a 33.1% confidence that is within the 95% confidence interval set.

 Table 2.
 Pass and fail results of different samples versus the training set

-Identification is useful when identifying samples that exhibit large differences in spectra, and verification is useful when examining samples with similar material spectral features.
-When there is no prior knowledge of what the sample is, correlation is used to search a library of known materials to try to identify the unknown.
-When there is prior knowledge of what the sample is but the sample needs to be confirmed as authentic, verification of the sample with the p-value is best.
+Identification is useful when identifying samples that exhibit large differences in spectra, and verification is useful when examining samples with similar spectral features.
+For unknown samples, correlation is used to search a library of known materials to try to identify the unknown.
+When a sample needs to be confirmed as authentic, verification of the sample with the p-value is best.
 The “Pass” and “Fail” results of verification give a more confident confirmation of what the sample is, whereas with identification, there is a potential for high match scores with samples that are very similar to each other.

 Contact